bradsimpson213/just-catch-a-few-frontend/README.md

 - Site located at https://justcatchafew.herokuapp.com/

 ## MVP
-- Random Decks of Pokemon Cards (4-5 cards) generated for each player
+- Random Deck of Pokemon Cards (4 cards) generated for each player
 - Cards background color will change according to Pokemon Type
 - Users can chat via websockets
 - Cards will be drag and drop enabled